ao222/branching-out/Reports/Report-2.md

 ### Histograms
 ![histograms](../Visualizations/UHD/histograms.png)

+This visualization shows ten different histograms.
+Each histogram shows the distribution of a variable in the dataset across geographic areas and the years of interest.
+By analyzing their shapes, skewness, central tendency, and spread, we can group these metrics into distinct distribution categories.

+The first group, Distribution of Beds, Distribution of Total Population, and Distribution of Homeless_Per_Capita, exhibits a strong right skew.
+Most values appear clustered on the low end, and the distribution trails off sharply, extending to a few small values at the high end.
+A small number of geographic area/year combinations have extremely high values.
+For these variables, the median is significantly lower than the mean, and there are a small number of large values compared to a large number of small values.

+The second group, Central_Tendency_Rent, Central_Tendency_Income, Poverty_Rate, Vacancy_Rate, and Unemployment_Rate, shows a moderate right skew but has a much more gradual decline than the first group.
+These distributions resemble a slightly stretched bell curve, where the drop-off is not as severe and a significant portion of the data falls in the midrange.

+Finally, the distributions of Renter_Occupied_Rate and Rent_Burdened_Rate stand out as the only approximately symmetric distributions.
+The lack of extreme skewness here suggests that the overall variation across entities is relatively balanced, unlike that of the other eight variables.

 ### Box Plots
 ![boxpplots](../Visualizations/UHD/boxplots.png)

+Overall, the boxplots summarize the distributions of the data, revealing that most metrics are positively skewed, with the greatest differences in skew severity and the number of extreme outliers.
+Again, the boxplots reveal three main groupings of variables: one group with extreme right skew, one with moderate right skew, and one nearly symmetrical.

 ### Violin Plots
 ![violin plots](../Visualizations/UHD/violinplots.png)

+These ten violin plots visualize the annual distribution of socio-economic indicators.
+They provide insight into how the spread and central tendency of these metrics have evolved.
+The wider the violin is, the more common that value is in the data set.
+The innermost line marks the median, and the outer two lines represent the interquartile range (IQR).

+A strong trend across all ten metrics is the consistency and stability of their underlying distributions over the entire 15-year period.
+In most plots, the overall shape and skewness of the violins remain virtually unchanged year-over-year.
+The distributions for Beds, Total_Population, and Homeless_Per_Capita exhibit an extreme right skew across all years, with the bulk of the data clustered at the low end and a very long, thin tail extending upward to high values.
+Conversely, metrics like Renter_Occupied_Rate, Rent_Burdened_Rate, and Unemployment_Rate exhibit more symmetric, centrally distributed patterns across all years, with most data points clustered in a tighter middle range.

+Despite the stable shape, several metrics show clear, progressive trends in their central tendency (median) over time.
+Central_Tendency_Rent and Central_Tendency_Income both show a consistent upward trend in their median values and the overall distribution location, reflecting general economic growth and/or inflation.
+In contrast, Unemployment_Rate generally shows a downward trend in its median after the initial years, indicating an improvement in employment.
+The spread for most indicators, such as Poverty_Rate and Vacancy_Rate, remains relatively uniform across years.

 ### Scatter Plots
 ![scatter plots](../Visualizations/UHD/scatterplot.png)

 ### Heatmap
 ![heatmap](../Visualizations/UHD/heatmap_of_correlations.png)

+This visualization is a correlation heatmap showing the linear relationships between ten numerical features.

+The heatmap highlights several key relationships.
+The strongest positive correlation is between Central_Tendency_Rent and Central_Tendency_Income.
+This indicates that areas with higher average income tend to have higher average rents.
+The strongest negative correlation is between Poverty_Rate and Central_Tendency_Income, which is an expected inverse relationship: areas with higher average incomes tend to have lower poverty rates.
+Additionally, Beds and Total_Population show a strong positive correlation, suggesting that shelter bed capacity scales with population size.

+Several other relationships are consistent with expected economic dynamics.
+Because high joblessness often leads to higher poverty it is expected that Poverty_Rate shows a moderate positive correlation with Unemployment_Rate.
+Conversely, Poverty_Rate is moderately negatively correlated with Central_Tendency_Rent and Vacancy_Rate, suggesting that areas with lower rent and fewer vacant units might have higher poverty.
+The Rent_Burdened_Rate exhibits a moderate positive correlation with Central_Tendency_Rent and Unemployment_Rate, indicating that high rent and high joblessness contribute to households being burdened by rent costs.

+Many variables show very weak or negligible correlation.
+As an example, Total_Population has near-zero correlation with almost all other socio-economic indicators, implying that simply having a large population doesn't strongly predict the area's poverty or income levels.